kalisio/kdk/docs/guides/basics/step-by-step.md

 git clone https://github.com/kalisio/kApp.git
 cd kApp

+// Client build
+yarn install
-// Client build (or using yarn) yarn install yarn/npm run build
+yarn/npm run build

+// Server build
+cd api
+yarn install
-// Server build (or using yarn) cd api yarn install yarn/npm run build
+yarn/npm run build

-// Running the server
-yarn/npm run prod
+// Running the server in production will also serve the client yarn/npm run prod
 ```

 Then point your browser to [localhost:8081](http://localhost:8081).

+To start coding into your application please refer to our [development guide](../development/develop.md).

 ## Configuring a kApp